 Creating a sense of space is an important step when taking a mix from good to great.
 After running Neutron’s Mix Assistant on my guitar and synth tracks, I decided they could use a little better placement in the mix.

 Mix Assistant’s Track Enhance added some extra body and clarity to the guitar track, but in order to give it a little extra width, I simply increased the “Width” amount at the bottom right corner of Neutron.
 This feature will add stereo width to your audio, which really helps breathe some extra life into it and also gets it out of the way of the other instruments that live right down the middle.
 Check out the guitar before and after in these samples:

 Guitar after Neutron Pro

 Adding reverb with Neoverb Pro

-Much like Neutron Pro, Neoverb Pro has its own Reverb Assistant that can help you tailor your reverb to the style you're after.
+Much like Neutron, Neoverb has its own Reverb Assistant that can help you tailor your reverb to the style you're after.

 Here’s a before and after comparison:

 For vocal mixing, I use Nectar to help me sculpt and dial in my sound.
 It has a lot of the same functionality as Neutron Pro, but is specifically designed to get your vocals sounding great in the mix.
 Instead of Mix Assistant, Nectar comes with Vocal Assistant, with two different options: “Enhance” and “Unmask.”
 Enhance creates a custom preset based on your vocal and can even carve space out in the rest of your mix so your vocals come through crisp and clear (check out this article on how to unmask vocals using Nectar), while Unmask carves out space for the vocal by listening to another audio track and correcting frequency masking.